Do I need to include a DOI number in the citations on my reference list?

 207–217. https://doi.org/10.1037/ppm0000185

-*If you cannot find the DOI for an article, you can search for it in Crossref: https://search.crossref.org/.
-Copy and paste the citation information you have into Crossref to see if it can locate the article and DOI.
-If you are still not sure if the article has a DOI, ask the library and we will help you check.
+Note: If you cannot find the DOI for an article, you can search for it in Crossref: https://search.crossref.org/.
+Copy and paste the citation information you have into the Crossref search box to see if it can locate the article and DOI.
+If you are still not sure if the article has a DOI, ask the library and we will help you look.

 For more information about DOIs, see the APA Style guidelines